HomeDev GuideAPI Reference

 Language support and analysis

 Search queries in any of these supported languages will run through the language analyzer, and the search results delivered are richer and more nuanced than for unsupported content languages.
-While content in unsupported languages is indexed and searchable, no analysis is done.
+While Optimizely Search & Navigation indexes the content in unsupported languages, it does no analysis.
 See Elasticsearch Analysis and Analyzers.

 Optimizely Search & Navigation's analysis and optimization features supports the following indexing languages.